One of Auckland’s Best Day Trips

 Motutuapu ferries only operate weekends and public holidays, and this is usually if the Department of Conservation organises it for volunteer days.
 An alternative is to take the ferry to Rangitoto and walk to the causeway that joins these two islands.
 Timetables for Motutuapu are on the Fullers website and Explore website.

 Finally, kayak tours also depart from Auckland taking you to Rangitoto Island.
-Check out this trip with Auckland Sea Kayaks.
+Check out these trips with Auckland Sea Kayaks (more info on Viator and Tripadvisor) and Fergs Kayaks (on Viator and Tripadvisor).

 Learn more about the Auckland ferries in our guide to Public Transport in Auckland.